 Federal regulations state that each person 60 or older must fill out an annual assessment in order to participate in the Senior Dining meal program.
 This assessment will be given to you at the dining site.

-The full cost of a noon or Tuesday evening meal is $8.00, however each person is responsible for determining what he/she is able to contribute as a suggested contribution.
+The full cost of a noon or Tuesday evening meal is $9.00, however each person is responsible for determining what he/she is able to contribute as a suggested contribution.
 The suggested contribution is $4.25/meal.
-Persons under 60 years of age are required to pay the full cost of the meal ($8.00).
+Persons under 60 years of age are required to pay the full $9.00 cost of the meal.

 Federal, state and local funding help support the cost of the meals.
 SNAP (food stamps) and EBT are accepted.
-Credit cards and debit cards are not accepted at this time.
+Credit cards and debit cards are now accepted.